michiruf/laravel-http-automock/README.md

 ## Usage

-To enable auto mock, call `Http::automock();` inside your tests before executing the requests you want to send to save responses automatically and use them in the next tests runs.
+To enable automock, call `Http::automock();` inside your tests before executing the requests you want to send to save responses automatically and use them in the next tests runs.

 For further examples, please refer to [this test](./tests/Unit/ExampleUsageTest.php).